carterkenwell/BrightDSMS/README.md

 ## Refreshing clients:

-1. Using any browser, visit [http://[Your Server]/BrightDSMS/trigger-refresh.php?sn=endpoint\_name](<http://%5BYour%20Server%5D/BrightDSMS/trigger-refresh.php?sn=endpoint_name>), upon loading this page a refresh will be sent out to all clients listening on the respective endpoint stated in `?sn=endpoint_name` at the end of the url.
-Reload this page, or modify the URL to refresh again.
+1. Using any browser, visit [http://[Your Server]/BrightDSMS/trigger-refresh.php?sn=endpoint\_name](<http://%5BYour%20Server%5D/BrightDSMS/trigger-refresh.php?sn=endpoint_name>), upon loading this page you will be greeted with a screen displaying the endpoint name provided in the URL and a button to manually trigger the refresh.
+Upon clicking the button a refresh will be sent out to all clients listening on the respective endpoint stated in `?sn=endpoint_name` at the end of the url.
+Press the button again, or modify the URL to a new endpoint to refresh again.
 Refreshes take approximately 6 seconds to give all clients adequate time to catch the refresh call.